altaired/katacoda-scenarios/scheduled-kubeless/step3.md

 Before continuing to the next step, let's make sure everything is running with the command:
-`kubectl get all`{{execute}} which will list all components in the cluster.
+`kubectl get all`{{execute}}, which will list all components in the cluster.
 Check that both the deployment and service are ready.